 For Our Four-Legged Friends

 Keep your dollars in your community.
-We have a list of local businesses on our website’s Shop Local page who are committed to preserving the beauty and economic well-being of the North Main Community and the greater Greenville area.
+We have numerous businesses that are committed to preserving the beauty and economic well-being of the North Main Community and the greater Greenville area.
 Please thank them and give them your business when you can.

-If you would like to see your company listed, please join the NMCA today!
-Businesses do not have to be the North Main Neighborhood to be members.
+If you are a business and would like to see your company listed on our website, please join the NMCA today!
+Businesses do not have to be located in the North Main Neighborhood to be members.
 They only need to provide services to North Main residents.